North America Vacations

 Mammoth Terraces / Absaroka Mountains

-Enjoy a short morning hike in the backcountry behind the Mammoth Terraces.
+Enjoy a soak in a natural Yellowstone hot spring.
 Lunch at a nice picnic spot, followed by a drive through Paradise Valley to the Flying Diamond Ranch.
 Saddle up for an unforgettable horseback ride into the Absaroka Mountains alongside fourth-generation ranchers.
 Head to the historic Chico Hot Springs Resort for a soak in rejuvenating mineral waters.
 Gather tonight in the resort’s dining room for a gourmet dinner in one of Montana’s finest restaurants.

 About Chico Hot Springs Resort